 Toys for Fine Motor Play

-Puzzles with more pieces, small beads for lacing, peg boards and tools like the ones pictured above are examples of great fine motor toys for preschoolers.
+Puzzles with more pieces, small beads for lacing, peg boards and tools like the ones pictured below are examples of great fine motor toys for preschoolers.
 These are materials that will help develop hand-eye coordination, tool use, and problem-solving skills.
 Preschoolers are also ready for a simple writing station to practice uses pencils and pens to “write.”

 Games for Learning